gkdgkdgkdgkd/Github1sExtension/README_en.md

 # Install

-Drag the `crx` file to the browser.
+Download `Chrome.crx` in Release page and Drag the `crx` file to the browser.

 # Blog

 [CSDN](https://blog.csdn.net/qq_27525611/article/details/113799360)

+# Distribute

+There is a plan for distributing it, but it may take some time due to the author's own reason,

 # License